Maraschino cherry: United States

 When Wiegand began his research, sodium metabisulfite was being used to preserve maraschino cherries.
 Some accounts indicate that this preservation method was being used long before Prohibition.
 Some manufacturers used maraschino or imitation liqueurs to flavor the cherries, but newspaper stories from the early part of the century suggest that many manufacturers stopped using alcohol and artificial dyes before Prohibition.

 After Prohibition was repealed, lobbying by the non-alcoholic preserved cherry industry encouraged the Food and Drug Administration to revise federal policy toward canned cherries.
 It held a hearing in April 1939 to establish a new standard of identity.
-Since 1940, "maraschino cherries" have been defined as "cherries which have been dyed red, impregnated with sugar, and packed in a sugar syrup flavored with oil of bitter almonds or a similar flavor."
+Since 1940, "maraschino cherries" have been defined as "cherries which have been dyed red, infused with sugar, and packed in a sugar syrup flavored with oil of bitter almonds or a similar flavor."

 FD&C Red Number 1 and 4, and FD&C Yellow Number 1 through 4 were removed from the approved list in 1960.
 The ban on Red Number 4 was lifted in 1965 to allow the coloring of maraschino cherries, which by then were considered mainly decorative and not a foodstuff.
 In 1975, William F. Randolph of the FDA ruled that if an "artificial bitter almond flavor or any synthetic flavor is used, the product must be labeled artificial or artificially flavored."
 The following year, the ban on Red No. 4 was reinstated.

-As of 2010, modern American Maraschino cherries typically use FD&C Red 40 as a colorant.
+As of 2010, modern American maraschino cherries typically use FD&C Red 40 as a colorant.